n8n-io/n8n-docs/docs/user-management/ldap.md

 You must manage user details on the LDAP server, not in n8n.
 If you update or delete a user on your LDAP server, the n8n account updates at the next scheduled sync, or when the user next tries to log in, whichever happens first.

+!!! note "User deletion"
+	If you remove a user from your LDAP server, they lose n8n access on the next sync.

 ## Turn LDAP off

 To turn LDAP off: